Robert Conrad's Height

 5ft 7 (170.2 cm)

-American actor known for roles in The Wild Wild West, Flying Misfits, Sudden Death, Jingle All the Way and The Lady in Red.
+American actor, best remembered for roles in The Wild Wild West, Flying Misfits, Sudden Death, Jingle All the Way and The Lady in Red.

 Robert Conrad is my dear friend.
 Y'know Bob is not six foot one.
 I'm a foot taller than Bob.
 I'm not saying what size he is, but a lot of guys his size won't use big guys like me in their movies.
 Like when I did WALKER, TEXAS RANGER.
 Chuck Norris is a little guy.

 Photos by PR Photos

 I have never stood on a box while dealing with 'the lustful advances of actresses who tower over' me.
 While acting or in real life.
 I stand on my own two feet.

 I was complaining because they had me wearing elevator shoes and they were very uncomfortable.
 They were actually Alan Ladd's and his feet were smaller than mine.

 I'm 5 feet 8 and 170 pounds and I'm not self-conscious.

 Nobody didn't work my shows because they were taller.
 In 'Centenial,' Sally Kellerman was four inches taller than I was.